rentry/rentry.github.io/_posts/2019-03-02-molalla-corridor.md

 I’ll try to include more recaps of my walks, as winter turns to spring.

 ## Location
 Annie's Cabin is south of Molalla in the Molalla River Corridor.
-The area is largely publicly owned and managed by the Bureau of Land Management.
+The area is largely owned and managed by the Bureau of Land Management.
 It's also the gateway to the spectacular Table Rock Wilderness.

 {% include map.html %}